davidicus/args-parser/README.md

 Install module by running

 ```
-$ yarn add args-parser
+$ yarn add argz-parser
 ```

 or

 ```
-$ npm -i args-parser
+$ npm -i argz-parser
 ```

-Then call args-parser passing in the argument list and the config file.
+Then call argz-parser passing in the argument list and the config file.
 This function will return a promise that resolves into an array of string names representing the actions to be taken.

 ```
 "use strict";

 const path = require("path");
-const { argsParser } = require("./argsParser");
+const argzParser = require("argz-parser");
 const { init } = require("./lib/dwFunctions");
 const config = require("./.dwconfig.js");